Cash assistance programs in Maryland.

 - Emergency Assistance to Families with Children, or EAFC, is another government benefit that can provide cash for paying bills, utilities, cover medications, or other emergency situations.

-Cash and welfare programs in Maryland
+Requirements for cash and government welfare programs in MD

 EAFC is for housing expenses, including rent, heating, energy, or light bills.
 There needs to be proof of the emergency, and the crisis can’t have been caused by the family themselves, such as leaving their job.
 Other criteria for the program include the applicant needs to have an eviction or utility disconnection notice; the household needs to have a kid under the age of 22, and income conditions are also in place.
 If approved by the Department of Social Services there may be emergency cash given to the family to help them pay their housing costs so they are not evicted or homelessness.